COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Juanita Rodriguez 07-01-2017

-10 Summer Activities Playa del Carmen
+Top Summer Activities in Playa del Carmen, Mexico

 As the days heat up, we are inclined to head towards water.
 Kids crowd around sprinklers at spray parks and boats are launched into lakes in assembly line fashion.